Lattice Models for Phases and Transitions with Non-Invertible Symmetries: Gapped Phases

 which is the usual ferromagnetic Hamiltonian (upto a shift).
 There are two ground states

 both with energy $E=-L$.
 The presence of a $P$-twist at a single site, say $j=L$ modifies a single term in the Hamiltonian.
 The $P$-twisted counterpart to the Hamiltonian \eqref{eq:simpler FM} is

-It is easy to check that the lowest energies in this $P$-twisted sector are higher in energy as compared to the untwisted ground states.
-Therefore the true ground state space only contains the untwisted ground states.
+It can be checked that the lowest energies in this $P$-twisted sector are higher in energy as compared to the untwisted ground states.
+Therefore the ground state space only contains the untwisted ground states.
 These are mapped into each other under the action of the symmetry $\cU_P$

 The order parameter for this phase is expected to be $\cO_{e,j}\simeq \sigma^{z}_{j}$ since the physical boundary is \eqref{eq:Bphys_FM}.
-This is indeed true since the ground state expectation value of this operator is
+This is indeed the case since the ground state expectation value of this operator is